russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Two motives motivate people to become leaders:

-• The desire to serve: These leaders focus on their obligations and responsibilities, understanding that leadership involves challenging work and meeting high expectations.
+• The desire to serve: These leaders prioritize their obligations and responsibilities, recognizing that leadership entails challenging work and meeting high expectations.

-• The pursuit of rewards: For these leaders, leadership becomes an incentive for years of hard work and is perceived as a means of gaining fame and money.
+• The pursuit of rewards: For these leaders, leadership becomes an incentive for years of hard work and is perceived as a means of achieving fame and financial gain.
 When leaders are solely motivated by reward, they often avoid difficult or unpleasant tasks that come with the role.

 Develop your team